Streats22/LaraGrapePackage/BLOCKS_README.md

-# 🧱 Dynamic Block System
+# 🧑‍🎨 Dynamic Block System (LaraGrape Package)

-The LaralGrape boilerplate now includes a dynamic block loading system that automatically scans and loads blocks from the `resources/views/filament/blocks/` directory structure.
+The LaraGrape package includes a dynamic block loading system that automatically scans and loads blocks from the `resources/views/filament/blocks/` directory structure in your Laravel application.

 ## 📁 Block Organization